matus123/assignment-martin-hoang/README.md

 > npx prisma migrate dev

+To run application, firstly you need to build typescript and then run start:

+> npm run build

+> npm start

 # Usage of application

 As I do not have much experience with FE GUI's, I decided to use for GUI built in Graphql Studio